MissMeriel/ROSbot_data_collection/docs/data_collection_quickstart.md

 3. Within the bluetoothctl prompt, run `remove all`
 4. Within the bluetoothctl prompt, run `bluetoothctl scan on`
 4. Within the bluetoothctl prompt, run `connect <your-controller-MAC>`
-5. You should see output similar to ``.
+5. You should see a prompt similar to `Xbox Wireless Controller#`.
 If not, or if it is connecting and disconnecting, refer to Troubleshooting.

 ## Troubleshooting